jjvanzon/Circular-Language-Spec/spec/introduction.md

 Each sub idea works more or less independently of the others. __Monitor__ does its bit, __Keyboard__ does its bit.
 It's the super idea that ties the sub ideas together.
 That means that the __Computer__ makes the link between monitor, keyboard, mouse and printer.
 The super idea combines the sub ideas and manages communication between them.

-In computer programming, ideas can be called *objects*.
+In computer programming, ideas are sometimes called *objects*.
 Each object is responsible for its own part of the system.

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)